-Oil prices drop on swelling oversupply, volatile markets
+Oil prices decline on swelling oversupply, volatile markets

-SINGAPORE (Reuters) - Oil prices fell by 1 to 2 percent on Thursday amid volatile currency and stock markets, and on concerns that an economic slowdown in 2019 will cut into fuel demand just as crude supplies are surging.
+LONDON (Reuters) - Oil prices fell on Thursday amid volatile currency and stock markets, coupled with concerns that an economic slowdown in 2019 will cut into fuel demand just as crude supplies are surging.

-International Brent crude futures were down 1 percent, or 53 cents, at $54.38 a barrel.
+International Brent crude futures were down 50 cents at $54.41 a barrel.

-China’s Shanghai crude oil futures, launched only in March 2018, have since late last year established a slight but steady price premium over the Brent benchmark, last trading at 379.8 yuan ($55.24) per barrel.

 In physical oil markets, top exporter Saudi Arabia is expected to cut February prices for heavier crude grades sold to Asia by up to 50 cents a barrel due to weaker fuel oil margins, respondents to a Reuters survey said on Thursday.

-“Fears of future economic and earnings growth continue to be the main driver in causing market jitters,” said Singapore-based brokerage Phillip Futures said.
+“Fears of future economic and earnings growth continue to be the main driver in causing market jitters,” Singapore-based brokerage Phillip Futures said.

-Markets were roiled by a more than 3 percent slump of the U.S. dollar against the Japanese yen overnight, and after tech giant Apple cut its sales forecast.
+Markets were roiled by a more than 3 percent slump in the U.S. dollar against the Japanese yen, and after tech giant Apple cut its sales forecast.

 “We did not foresee the magnitude of the economic deceleration, particularly in Greater China,” Apple chief executive Tim Cook said.

-The slowdown in China and turmoil in stock and currency markets is making investors nervous, including in oil markets.
+The slowdown in China and turmoil in stock and currency markets appears to be making investors nervous, including in oil markets.

-Slowing economic growth would have a negative effect on oil prices as markets eye the potential for softer petroleum demand, Phillip Futures said.

-Jefferies Financial Group wrote in a note to clients and employees that the start of the year was a period of “extreme disarray” and that “the future doesn’t feel as certain and optimistic, and the path forward does not seem as clear.”

-Although the investment bank pointed out that especially the U.S. economy was “still in a good place”, it added that the Sino-American “trade war has become an impediment” and that “markets are extremely volatile and virtually impossible to anticipate or navigate.”
+“This is a continuation of the volatility afflicting commodities and oil with the last 24 hours marked by the release of various weak economic data points, particularly manufacturing PMIs, for major economies,” consultancy JBC Energy said.

-Oil markets are also under pressure from a surge in supply just as demand growth is expected to slow amid the market turmoil.
+Oil markets are also under pressure from a surge in supply just as demand growth is expected to slow.

 U.S. crude production stood at a record 11.7 million barrels per day (bpd) in late 2018, making America the world’s biggest oil producer.